cloudfoundry-community-attic/bosh-solo/README.md

 ## Usage

+The are two modes to use: a local Vagrant VM or a remote VM.

+### Vagrant usage

+Coming soon.

+### Remote VM usage

-Within your BOSH release, create a dev release (which will also sync download any blobs that are required), and run the `update` command.
+Clone your BOSH release into your remote VM.
+Create a dev release (which will also sync download any blobs that are required), and run the bosh-solo `update` command.

 ```
 git clone git://location.com/your/bosh_release.git